Disney Tokyo vs. DisneySea: Which One Is Right For You?

 My ramen set menu at Tokyo Disneyland.

-Both parks have many options for food, from restaurants with table service to counter options and snack stands.
-The food at the parks primarily caters to Japanese tastes, with tons of excellent Japanese snacks and foods available for you to try if you’re not as familiar with Japanese cuisine!
+Both parks have tons of options for food, from restaurants with table service to counter options and snack stands.
+The food at the parks primarily caters to Japanese tastes, with lots of excellent Japanese snacks and foods available.

-Both theme parks have standard Western options like cheeseburgers and chicken nuggets — which comes in handy if you’re traveling with picky kids or fussy eaters!
+Both theme parks also have standard Western options like cheeseburgers, pizzas, pastas, smoked turkey legs, and fried chicken — which comes in handy if you’re traveling with picky kids or fussy eaters.

 Here’s a sample of some of the restaurants and food items you can expect to find within each park: